 Emphasize collective benefits and responsibilities, but don’t violate individual autonomy.

 Order matters.
-Lead with the collective benefits of childhood vaccination, then connect those collective benefits to individual children, rather than the other way around.
+Lead with the community benefits of childhood vaccination, then connect those shared benefits to individual children, rather than the other way around.

-Highlight what’s in it for the community/society.
-Be explicit about the benefits of childhood vaccination to communities and societies.
+Highlight what’s in it for the community.
+Be explicit about the benefits of childhood vaccination to communities such as the benefits of healthy settings for school and extracurricular activities.

 Recommendation #2